 - Steve Ra.
 '22 on firmware engineering using Xilinx Vivado HLS.

-- Connor M. '23 on trigger rate monitoring core software, algorithm development for firmware.
+- Connor M. '23 on trigger rate monitoring core software, dark sector physics.

 My students have won